crenta/LanGU/README.md

     - Navigate to the dist folder
     - Run LanGU

 ## License

 This project is licensed under the MIT License.

-## Thanks

--Crenta

-## License

-This project is licensed under the MIT License.

 #Copyright (c) [2025]
 [Crenta] [All rights reserved].